Forward Regulatory Plan: to

 The proposed regulatory amendments are required to establish that ITI travellers are not seeking to enter Canada.
 This would allow the CBSA to authorize free-flow international to international transit, where transiting travellers would not be required to scan their passport at an ITI kiosk.
 In support of this amendment, the CBSA would add a definition for a designated holding area in the Immigration and Refugee Protection Regulations.

-Additionally, to improve the CBSA's ability to conduct compliance verification with the ITI program, regulatory amendments are required to 1) mandate the provision of in-transit status from commercial air carriers, including the travellers' place/port of onward foreign destination and 2) mandate provision of an outbound flight's first point of foreign disembarkation.
+Additionally, to improve the CBSA's ability to conduct compliance verification with the ITI program, regulatory amendments are required to 1) mandate the provision of in-transit status from commercial air carriers, including the travellers' place/port of onward foreign destination (as well as the date and time) and 2) mandate provision of an outbound flight's first point of foreign disembarkation (as well as the date and time).
 This information would be used to reconcile a transiting traveller's inbound Advance Passenger Information with their outbound Air Exit Information.
-To facilitate this reconciliation and alleviate potential challenges with reporting and compliance management, the CBSA is also seeking to increase the retention period of Advance Passenger Information to a maximum of 15 years so that is aligned with the legislated retention period for Air Exit information.

 Regulatory cooperation efforts (domestic and international)